nicolevasilevsky/nicolevasilevsky.github.io/cv.md

 layout: resume
 ---

 My research focuses on development and application of semantic technologies to facilitate new knowledge discovery and promote scientific reproducibility.
 I develop biomedical ontologies and data standards for phenotypes, diseases and other biomedical domains with the goal of improving disease diagnostics and health outcomes.
 Given the international focus of this work, I have extensive expertise in working collaboratively on dynamic and dispersed teams and have contributed to a number of consortia and projects.
 Other areas of my work include developing methods and best practices with respect to data integration and data quality.
 I have made significant contributions to science in the area of scientific reproducibility including demonstrating a lack of uniquely identifying information in methods sections in publications as well as an evaluation of current journal data sharing policies.
-With regard to clinical and translational impact, I have contributed to layperson accessible phenotyping standards and clinical phenotyping and disease diagnosis through my work on the Monarch Initiative.

 ## Education